 Broccoli consumption has been linked with an improvement in the body’s ability to fight cancer in a variety of ways, including by increasing antioxidant status, regulating enzymes, and controlling apoptosis.

-Top 9 Health Benefits of Asparagus Nutrition
+Top 9 Health Benefits

 1. Good Source of Vitamin K

-Asparagus is high in vitamin K, which is the primary blood clotting vitamin.
+Asparagus nutrition is high in vitamin K, which is the primary blood clotting vitamin.
 Many studies have found that vitamin K can also improve our bone health, since it works with vitamin D to facilitate bone mineralization, cell growth and tissue renewal.

 Studies have also demonstrated that vitamin K can not only increase bone mineral density in osteoporotic people, but it can actually reduce fracture rates.